cbrnr/python-intro-short/02-Python_Environment/02-Python_Environment.md

 NameError: name 'Print' is not defined.
 Did you mean: 'print'?
 ```

-It is important to be familiar with Python error messages to interpret them efficiently (after all, the goal should be to fix the error), so make errors and learn from them!
+It is important to be familiar with Python error messages to interpret them correctly and efficiently (after all, the goal should be to fix the error), so make errors and learn from them!

 Python code style
 -----------------
-On the other hand, there are also stylistic issues that Python doesn't care about at all.
+On the other hand, there are also stylistic issues that Python does not care about at all.
 The following two statements are equivalent for Python:

 ```python
 >>> x = 1 + 2 + 3 * (16 - 7)